ErikWegner/drupal_nagios/README.txt

 Description
 -----------
 The Nagios monitoring module intergrates your Drupal site with with the Nagios.
+Nagios' successors, Icinga and Icinga 2 can also be used with this module.

 Nagios is a network and host monitoring application.
 For more information about Nagios, see http://www.nagios.org